noonutz/WMSv2/README.md

    The sample credentials unlock the dashboard, layout grid, Min/Max alert center, import history, and RBAC overview pages.

+## 🧪 Offline Tooling Reference

+- **Frontend build fallback**: `npm run build` first tries to execute the real `next build`.
+When dependencies are missing the helper script writes a mock artifact to `.next/mock-build/` (including a `manifest.json` and status report) so CI pipelines still have deterministic outputs.
+Install packages and run `npm run build:next` whenever a production build is required.
+- **Static development preview**: `npm run dev` serves the curated preview from `apps/frontend/previews/` whenever the Next.js binary is unavailable.
+The HTML includes dashboard KPIs, zone drill-downs, import tables, alerts, and RBAC cards to mimic the live UI.
+- **Custom preview port**: Set the `PREVIEW_PORT` environment variable before running `npm run dev` if port `4100` is already in use.
+The fallback service binds to `0.0.0.0` so it can be proxied inside containerized environments.
+- **Upgrade path**: After running `npm install`, re-run `npm run dev` (or call `npm run dev:next` directly) to switch from the static preview to the full Next.js development server with hot reloading.

 ## 📊 Dashboard Preview

 - **Layout Grid**: Visual representation of warehouse zones A-Z